iboyko21/frontend-application-design/chapter5/README.md

 The existing unit test successfully exercises the conversion of data into a TodoList, but the test does not exercise the ability to create a list with items.

-Create another test for *The TodoApi should converts items within a list to TodoItem objects*
+Create another test for *"The TodoApi getList function should return a TodoList with TodoItem objects"*

-This test will be very similar, but the reply should include TodoItem data from as defined above.
+This test will be very similar, but the reply should include TodoItem data as [defined above](#study-the-backend-service).
 Use the following data for the reply:

 ```js
 const reply = {"name": "list1", "id": 1, "items": [